Fukaya categories of blowups: Fukaya categories and quantum cohomology

-\begin{proof} We must show that the composition maps $m_d, d \ge 0$ satisfy the {\em \ainfty-associativity equations} \eqref{ainftyassoc}.
-Up to sign the relation \eqref{ainftyassoc} follows from the description of the boundary in Lemma \ref{refinedcompactness} of the one-dimensional components, while the sign computation in \cite{flips} is independent of whether the Lagrangian is immersed or embedded.
+\begin{proof} We must show that the composition maps $m_d$ satisfy the {\it $A_\infty$-associativity equations} \eqref{ainftyassoc}.
+Up to sign the relation \eqref{ainftyassoc} follows from the description of the boundary in Lemma \ref{refinedcompactness} of the one-dimensional components.
 The strict unit axiom follows in the same way as in \cite{flips}, by noting that by definition for any edge $e \in \Edge^{\circt}(\Gamma)$ the perturbation data is pulled back under the morphism of universal moduli spaces forgetting $e$ and stabilizing (whenever such a map exists). \end{proof}

-\begin{remark} The \ainfty homotopy type of $\Fuk_{\cL}^\sim (X,\bb)$ (as a curved \ainfty algebra with curvature with positive $q$-valuation over the Novikov ring $\Lambda_{\ge 0}$) should be independent of the choice of almost complex structures, perturbations, stabilizing divisors, and depend only on the isotopy class of bulk deformation.
-Let $J_{\Gamma,t}$ be an isotopy of almost complex structures, $D_t(\ul{\phi})$ an isotopy of Donaldson hypersurfaces, and let $\bb_t $ be an isotopy of pseudocycles $\bb_0$ to $\bb_1$.
-Requiring that the markings map to $\bb_t$, the nodal disks are $J_{\Gamma,t}$ holomorphic and adapted to $D_t(\ul{\phi})$ on components at distance $ 1/(1-t) - 1/t $ produces a moduli space $\ti{\M}(\ul{\phi},D)$ with a one-dimensional components whose ends include $\M(\ul{\phi},D_0,\bb_0)$ and $\M(\ul{\phi},D_1,\bb_1)$ and also configurations in which a boundary edge has achieved infinite length $\ell(e)$.
-The operator defined by
+\begin{remark} The \ainfty homotopy type of $\Fuk_{\LL}^\sim (X,\bb)$ (as a curved \ainfty algebra with curvature with positive $q$-valuation over the Novikov ring $\Lambda_{\ge 0}$) is independent of the choice of almost complex structures, perturbations,\footnote{We do not use Hamiltonian perturbations of Lagrangians in this paper, so the Fukaya category we use here is defined over the Novikov ring $\Lambda_{ \geq 0}$ as opposed to the Novikov field $\Lambda$.} stabilizing divisors, and depend only on the isotopy class of bulk deformation.
+The argument uses a moduli space of {\em quilted disks} with seams labelled by the diagonal, as in \cite[Section 5.5]{flips}.
+Suppose first that the Donaldson hypersurface is fixed.
+Let $J_{\Gamma,t}$ be an isotopy of almost complex structures, and $\bb_t $ be an isotopy of cycles $\bb_0$ to $\bb_1$.
+Requiring that the markings map to $\bb_t$, the treed disks $u| S_v$ are $J_{\Gamma,t}$-holomorphic on components at distance $d(v) = 1/(1-t) - 1/t$ as in Equation \eqref{dv} produces a moduli space fibered over the multiplihedron as in \cite[Section 5.5]{flips} producing a homotopy equivalence given by a collection of maps

-with weightings from \eqref{weightings} is then a homotopy equivalence between $\Fuk_{\cL}^\sim (X,\bb_0)$ and $\Fuk_{\cL}^\sim (X,\bb_1)$.
-We leave for future work (by ourselves or others) the question of invariance under Hamiltonian isotopy and the relation to the Fukaya categories defined by other regularization schemes, and dependence only on the cobordism class of pseudocycle $\bb$, and so the homology class $[\bb]$. \end{remark}
+as in Seidel \cite[Section 1d]{Seidelbook} where the groups $CF^\bullet (\LB_k,\LB_{k+1})_t$ are the morphism spaces for the categories defined using the data for the given value $t$ in the family.
+The independence from the choice of Donaldson hypersurface is shown in the appendix.
+We do not address the question of invariance under Hamiltonian isotopy of Lagrangians and the relation to the Fukaya categories defined by other methods, and dependence only on the cobordism class of the cycle $\bb$, and so the homology class $[\bb]$. \end{remark}